AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

        Put_Line ("Value: " & Value'Image);
     end Show_Access_To_Subprogram_Error;

-As a recommendation, resolving accessibility issue in the case of access-to-subprograms is best done by refactoring the subprograms of your source code |mdash| for example, moving subprograms to a different level.
+As a recommendation, resolving accessibility issues in the case of access-to-subprograms is best done by refactoring the subprograms of your source code |mdash| for example, moving subprograms to a different level.